Funding Opportunities

 To access travel funds from the medical school, please ensure you request them only when the preceptor or department where you conducted your research cannot provide financial support for your travel expenses.
 Before seeking medical school funds, all students in need of financial assistance must first approach their research preceptor or department to explore available funding options.

-Applications must be approved before the travel, and funding occurs in the form of a reimbursement after travel and submission of receipts for the student’s approved travel budget.
-Maximum funding will be $825.00 per student; the amount awarded may be decreased if more than one student attends the same meeting.
+Applications must be approved before travel.
+Funding occurs in the form of a reimbursement after travel.
+Maximum funding will be $800.00 per student - the amount awarded may be decreased if more than one student attends the same meeting.
 All University of Minnesota's Travel Policies must be followed.

 2. Submit a complete application request form